 Your onboarding must improve as your product improves

-This is the last piece I’ll talk about: optimizing versus redesigning.
+An important think to note here is the balance of optimizing versus redesigning.
 In general, people tend to get stuck in black holes of tiny optimizations.
 We’ve turned the sign-up button green, we’ve turned it greener.
 We’ve turned it red now, and we have made a one percent improvement every step of the way.

 Unless you’re a huge multi-billion dollar company, you should default in most cases to redesigning.
 There’s usually a much bigger, better way to do it, and it doesn’t involve a subtly different shade of green.